Icius pulchellus: Description

-Icius pulchellus is a small spider.
-The male has a carapace that is between 2.0 and 2.5 mm long and 1.5 and 2 mm wide.
+The male has a carapace that is similar in size to the female, between 2.0 and 2.5 mm long and 1.5 and 2 mm wide.
 It is oval, medium height and dark brown with a streak formed of white hairs down the middle and two more along the sides.
+Its eye field is black with reddish-fawn hairs.
+Its sternum is yellow and has a dark ring around it.
+Its chelicerae are large, dark brown and also unidentate.
+Its labium is orange and its maxillae have a brown streak.

-The eye field is black with reddish-fawn hairs.
-The abdomen is similar in size, between 2.0 and 2.4 mm long and between 1.4 and 1.8 mm wide.
-It is a dark brown oval with a brown stripe down the middle and the sides clothed in dense covering of light hairs, white, yellow and fawn.
-The underside is yellow.
-The chelicerae are large, dark brown and unidentate.
-The spinnerets are dark and the legs are yellow to light brown with brown and white hairs.
-The pedipalps are dark brown with white hairs on the top.
-The palpal bulb is an irregular shape with a sickle-shaped embolus and short fat tibial apophysis, or appendage attached to the tibia.
-The female has not been described.
+The male's abdomen is similar in size to its carapace, between 2.0 and 2.4 mm long and between 1.4 and 1.8 mm wide.
+It is a dark brown oval with a brown stripe down the middle of the top, sides clothed in dense covering of light hairs, white, yellow and fawn, and a yellow underside.
+Its spinnerets are dark and its legs are yellow to light brown with brown and whitish hairs.
+Its front legs are longer than the others and have short spines.
+Its pedipalps are dark brown with white hairs on the top.
+At the tip of one of the pedipalp is its copulatory organs.
+There is a short fat tibial apophysis, or appendage attached to the palpal tibia.
+Attached to the tibia is an palpal bulb that is an irregular shape that has a sickle-shaped embolus protecting from it.

 The species is similar to others in the genus, particularly Icius minimus.
-The spider can be distinguished by the shape of the tibial apophysis and the pattern on the abdomen.
+The male can be distinguished by the shape of the tibial apophysis and the pattern on the abdomen.
+The female's spermathecae are parallel to the rear edge of its epigyne and its eye field lacks the cross hair pattern that can be seen on the other species.

 Distribution and habitat

 Icius pulchellus is endemic to South Africa.
-The holotype was discovered in 2009 in the Sandveld Nature Reserve.
+The male holotype was discovered in 2009 in the Sandveld Nature Reserve.
 Examples have been found in Free State and Northern Cape.
-The species thrives in grasslands.
+The species lives in grasslands and coastal environments.